ericnewton/many-lives/README.md

 to use a Map to implement your `Set`.
 I grabbed one from a library.

 There's no map() implementation, so there are a lot of for loops in the code.
 There's no templates or generic/parametric typing so anything that comes out of the Set has to be type asserted back to the underlying value type.
+[This is updated now?
+I need to go back and rewrite it using a more recent version of the language.]

 I think there might be some fun in trying to parallelize the code using language-specific features.
 May need to revisit this.